RaphaelHerblot/api-workouts/README.md

 php bin/console doctrine:migrations:migrate
 ```

-At this point, you need to import some data in your MySQL database for the app to work
+At this point, you need to import some required data in your MySQL database for the app to work
 You can find a file **workit.sql** in the root of the project.
 It will add the exercises, muscles, levels, goals and training places that needs to be there.